RastislavSmolen/JLP_Test_Ras/README.md

 ## Unit Tests
 Unit tests are included to verify functionality.
 I considered implementing **UI tests**, including **UI snapshot testing**, but determined that it would be **overkill** for this project.

+## Mock Networking
+Created a **Mock Networking** system for testing.

+## Test Coverage
+I have added **4 tests** to keep development time minimal, as I wanted to submit the project as soon as possible.

+## Colors in Assets
+I added **colors into the assets** because I find it cleaner that way.

+## Real-Life Scenario Adjustments
+In a real-life scenario, I would have access to the **color codes and sizes**, making the design more accurate.

+## Accessibility Testing
+Tested with **Accessibility Inspector** to ensure usability and compliance with accessibility standards.

 ## Future Improvements
 - Integration of real assets for images.